attestantio/vouch/docs/configuration.md

 controller:
   fast-track:
     # If attestations is true then Vouch will attest as soon as it receives notification that the head block has been updated
     # for the duties' slot.
+Otherwise it will wait until 4 seconds into the slot before attesting.
     attestations: true
     # If sync-committees is true then Vouch will generate sync committee messages as soon as it receives notification that
     # the head block has been updated for the duties' slot.
+Otherwise it will wait until 4 seconds into the slot before attesting.
     sync-committees: true
     # grace is the delay between receiving the notification of the head block and starting the fast track process.
 This allows
     # the rest of the network to settle if we saw the head block early.
     grace: '200ms'
   # This flag enables verification of sync committee messages included in SyncAggregate.
 Exposes information via metrics and logs,
-  # defaults to false as this requires some extra processing to get the required metrics.
+  # defaults to false as this requires some extra processing to calculate the required metrics.
   verify-sync-committee-inclusion: false

 # beaconblockproposer provides control of the beacon block proposal process.